yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01c-Advanced_CPP.md

     }
 };
 ```
-One thing to note is I don't necessarily need to check if `this` `Dog` object and the right hand side's `Dog` object - `rhs` are the same `Dog` object.
+One thing to note is I don't necessarily need to check if `this` `Dog` object and the **right hand side's `Dog` object - `rhs`** are the same `Dog` object.
 If they are the same, I will make a copy of itself anyway.
 This may incur some runtime cost.
-But since it doesn't cause any serious trouble, I don't want to worry about the runtime cost now until later may profile that helps me that this is important.
+But since it doesn't cause any serious trouble, I don't want to worry about the runtime cost now until later may profile that tells me that this is important.

 Besides, the `if`-statement checking in ***Solution 1*** is not for free.
 It will also incur some runtime cost.
 So removing the `if`-statement will more or less compensate the cost of the ***self-assignment***.